Books that can Change your Life: A Review of The War of Art by Steven Pressfield

 - The section on “Turning Pro” resonates strongly, as it teaches artists to approach their craft with discipline, as opposed to waiting for moments of inspiration.
 This concept ties directly to the soul's evolution, emphasizing that overcoming resistance is crucial for personal growth and achieving significant goals.

-Strengths of the Book:
+Strengths of the Book for Independent Artists:

-- Motivational and Inspiring: The book is highly motivational, offering a powerful wake-up call for artists struggling with creative blocks or procrastination.
+- Motivational and Inspiring: The book is highly motivational, offering a powerful wake up call for artists struggling with creative blocks or procrastination.
 It is a vital gem for anyone looking to overcome inner challenges and resistance.

 - Short and Direct: The concise chapters make it easy to digest and revisit when you need a burst of inspiration or clarity.